-As you might expect, this is one of the more expensive grinders out there, so if you are after something basic and don’t need the extra features you may be better off looking to one of the other options.
+This is one of the more expensive grinders out there, so if you are after something basic and don’t need the extra features you may be better off looking at one of the other options.

 The cup size feature is great, which lets you choose between predetermined options to ensure you are grinding the amount of coffee you need for your brew, no matter how much you are making.

-The looks is never the main consideration when it comes to coffee grinders, but having something that looks pretty cool is definitely a plus point, nobody wants ugly appliances around their kitchen.
+The looks are never the main consideration when it comes to coffee grinders, but having something that looks pretty cool is definitely a plus point, nobody wants ugly appliances around their kitchen.

 The grind can be started with just one touch, and it even has a preset timer, you can tell the machine how long you want to grind for and always get the perfect amount of coffee, reducing wastage and meaning you get the most out of your bags of coffee beans!

 The burrs are stainless steel just like many of the other grinders on the market, and they are extremely durable and unlikely to need replacing even after prolonged use.

 Getting the right cup of coffee is often down to measurements and weight.
 It is quite a scientific process, and OXO has recognized this when making their grinder.

 As well as coming with a steel container for the coffee grounds to be transferred into your preferred brewer, it has an inbuilt digital scale.